Agile Reinforcement Learning through Separable Neural Architecture and Applications

-This metric is particularly important in robotics and physical systems, where learning must often be performed directly on the real system using a limited number of samples, and each environment interaction may incur nontrivial costs such as mechanical wear or increased wall-clock time \citep{dulacarnold2019challengesrealworld}.
-Consequently, reducing the number of interactions required to achieve target performance can directly lower deployment and experimentation costs.
-Resource-constrained devices (mobile robots, IoT sensors, embedded systems) have strict memory budgets that limit model capacity.
-When parameter counts are fixed at hundreds or low thousands, sample efficiency becomes the primary axis for improvement, as simply scaling model size is not feasible.
-The high variance and sensitivity of deep reinforcement learning methods necessitate repeated experimentation and careful tuning \citep{henderson2019deeprlmatters}, making rapid iteration challenging.
-Methods that reduce the number of required environment interactions can thus facilitate faster prototyping and evaluation.
+This metric is particularly important in robotics and real-world control, where data collection is costly and often performed directly on physical systems \citep{dulacarnold2019challengesrealworld}.
+Reducing the number of environment interactions lowers deployment costs, mechanical wear, and wall-clock time.
+Moreover, resource-constrained platforms such as mobile robots and embedded devices impose strict memory limits, making improvements through model scaling impractical.
+Given the high variance and sensitivity of deep reinforcement learning algorithms \citep{henderson2019deeprlmatters}, methods that achieve target performance with fewer samples can substantially accelerate experimentation and deployment.

 \textbf{Anytime Performance} is the agent performance at multiple checkpoints during training: 10\% 25\%, 50\%, 75\%, 95\%and 100\% of the total training budget steps.
 At each checkpoint, mean return with standard deviation is measured.
 This metric is crucial for production environments where training may be preempted due to strict time constraints, budget exhaustion, or resource contention in shared clusters.
 Anytime performance quantifies the quality of policies available at arbitrary stopping points, enabling practitioners to optimize the trade-off between performance and computational cost.